matthw/ctf/flare-on_10/ch03/README.md

 It uses a modified RC4, so i just emulated the function with unicorn instead of coding and testing...

-It spits out the characters that goes in front of `pizza`
+It spits out the character that goes in front of `pizza`

 ## 3. Flag